rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs/REASONS.md

 > rdrand
 > ```

-Secondly, a correct BIOS configuration is identified with this command:
+2. Verify the correct BIOS configuration is present with this command:

 ```
 grep -o aes /proc/cpuinfo